Thomas Hearne (antiquarian): Criticism

-A number of subsequent writers also find Hearne's editorial practice to be problematic, and his antiquarian approach no longer compatible with contemporary scholarship.
-J. Horace Round noted some scholars who assessed Hearne as an "industrious but uncritical antiquaries who had no conception of the duties of an editor of [sic] the importance of accuracy," whose work are littered with unreliable remarks due to his "superficial examination" of old documents.
+A number of subsequent writers also find Hearne's editorial practice and antiquarian approach to be problematic.
+J. Horace Round quoted two scholars who assessed Hearne as an "industrious but uncritical [antiquary] who had no conception of the duties of an editor o[r] the importance of accuracy," and whose works are littered with unreliable remarks due to his "superficial examination" of old documents.
 Some of Hearne's editions which scholars now consider to be misattributed include: